Inflectra/spira-documentation/docs/Build_Server_Integration/JetBrains TeamCity.md

 In this page you can check the URL of the SpiraTeam Server.
-If it is wrong, you can change it in the Spira Global Settings menu (see [Setting-Up the SpiraTeam TeamCity Plug-in](#setting-up-the-spirateam-teamcity-plug-in)).
+If it is wrong, you can change it in the [Spira Global Settings menu](#setting-up-the-spirateam-teamcity-plug-in).
 It is also possible to check the Project ID associated with the project in TeamCity.
 This information can be useful for debugging/checking reasons.